zhulux/react-native-apk-installer/README.md

 1. Add `react-native-apk-installer` to your project

-  - Install directly from npm: `npm install --save react-native-apk-installer`.
-  - Or do `npm install --save git+https://github.com/null--/react-native-apk-installer.git` in your main project.
+  - Do `npm install --save git+https://github.com/zhulux/react-native-apk-installer.git` in your main project.

 2. Link the library: